x1angli/cvt2utf/README.md

 * __CSV__: BOMs in CSV files might be useful and necessary.

 #### Is the current version reliable?
 We are striving to deliver high reliable solutions to our users.
-This code is still at its "beta" phase.
-You might be aware that Python's built-in UTF encoding/decoding plus chardet may not be very reliable.
-For that reason, we suggest users create backups, either manually duplicate the file/directory, or automatically through our package (remember, the backup feature will be short-circuited with the `--overwrite` switch)
+This Python package re